Four Easy Ways to Register

 Course Registration Confirmation and Parking Permits Via Email

-To register by mail, complete the registration form in the catalog, or download a PDF registration form.
+To register by mail, complete the PDF registration form.
 Make your check payable to SDSU or complete the credit card section including expiration date.
 Mail to: College of Extended Studies Registration, 5250 Campanile Drive, San Diego, CA 92182-1919.

 You will receive a confirmation and receipt by email.
 If you have not received confirmation by the first day of class, attend class and then confirm your registration with Extended Studies.
 Failure to receive confirmation is not a valid reason to not attend class.
 We are not responsible for lost, late, or misdirected mail.

 Register by phone with your Visa, Discover Card, American Express, or MasterCard at (619) 594-5152.
 You will receive a confirmation and payment receipt by email.